-Independent Study Students may arrange to work on independent study projects under the direction of a regular full-time department faculty member.
+Independent Study Students may arrange to work on independent study projects under the direction of a regular full-time faculty member.
 A student wishing to do an independent study should contact a full-time faculty member and propose a project under that faculty member's supervision.
-If the faculty member approves, then the student should submit an Master's Independent Study Authorization Form to his or her advisor.
+If the faculty member approves, the student should submit a Master's Independent Study Authorization Form to his or her advisor.
 The advisor will then give the form to the DGS for review.
+Approved Independent Studies are done for 3 credits.